Blosc/blogsite/posts/blosc2-pytables-perf.rst

   :width: 70%
   :align: center

-The traditional drawback of having large chunks is that getting small slices takes long times because the whole chunk has to be decompressed.
-This is how Blosc2 surmounts the difficulty: it asks HDF5 where chunks start on-disk (via `H5Dget_chunk_info() <https://docs.hdfgroup.org/hdf5/v1_12/group___h5_d.html#title12>`_), and then it access to the internal blocks independently instead of decompressing the entire chunk.
+The traditional drawback of having large chunks is that getting small slices takes long times because the whole chunk has to be read completely and decompressed.
+And this is how Blosc2 surmounts the difficulty: it asks HDF5 where chunks start on-disk (via `H5Dget_chunk_info() <https://docs.hdfgroup.org/hdf5/v1_12/group___h5_d.html#title12>`_), and then it access to the internal blocks independently instead of decompressing the entire chunk.
 This allows the use of large chunks without penalizing access to small data slices.
-See below for detailed benchmarks.

 Benchmarks